-At March 31, 2024 and December 31, 2023, the Company had restricted cash of \$2 million and \$10 million, respectively.
-The 2024 amount is designated to collateralize certain letters of credit, while the 2023 amount was invested in an account designated for the purchase of like-kind exchange replacement assets under Section 1031 of the Internal Revenue Code and related IRS procedures (Section 1031).
-The Company was restricted from utilizing the 2023 cash for purposes other than the purchase of qualified assets for 180 days from receipt of the proceeds from the sale of the exchanged property.
-Any unused restricted cash at the end of the 180 days is transferred to unrestricted accounts of the Company and used for general corporate purposes.
+At December 31, 2023, the Company had restricted cash of \$10 million, which was invested in an account designated for the purchase of like-kind exchange replacement assets under Section 1031 of the Internal Revenue Code and related IRS procedures (Section 1031).
+The Company was restricted from utilizing the cash for purposes other than the purchase of qualified assets for 180 days from receipt of the proceeds from the sale of the exchanged property.
+Any unused restricted cash at the end of the 180 days was transferred to unrestricted accounts of the Company and used for general corporate purposes.
+There was no restricted cash at September 30, 2024.